Classic Shrimp Bisque

 GI: 100 / 0 / 0

-1. Peel the onion and carrot and cut into small cubes.
-It is advisable to cut the vegetables smaller - although the base still cooks for a long time - more than an hour, large pieces of carrots can remain stiff in the middle even after a long cooking.
+1. Peel the onion and carrot and cut them into small cubes.
+Cut them on the smaller side — even though the base simmers for a long time (over an hour), large chunks of carrot can stay firm in the center.

-2. In a saucepan with a thick bottom, heat the vegetable oil and put the peeled shrimp.
-Fry them, stirring occasionally, for about 4 minutes.
-They should be lightly browned.
-Then transfer the shrimp to a plate.
+1. In a heavy-bottomed pot, heat a little vegetable oil and add the peeled shrimp.
+Fry them, stirring now and then, for about 4 minutes, until lightly browned, then transfer them to a plate.

-3. Put the onion, carrot and shrimp peelings in a saucepan.
+1. Add the onion, carrot, and shrimp shells to the pot.
 Stir-fry for 3 minutes.

-4. Pour 400 ml of water and wine into a saucepan.
-Add the tomato paste and mix everything well.
-Cover the pan with a lid and simmer all together over low heat for about 1 hour and 20 minutes, stirring the mass periodically.
-During this time, the vegetables will boil and it will be easy to turn them into mashed potatoes.
+1. Pour in 1 3/4 cups (400 ml) of water and the wine.
+Add the tomato paste and stir well.
+Cover and simmer everything together over low heat for about 1 hour 20 minutes, stirring from time to time.
+By then the vegetables will be soft enough to purée easily.

-6. Pour the soup back into the pan and put it on the fire.
-Bring to a boil again and simmer over low heat for 3-5 minutes.
+1. Pour the soup back into the pot and set it over the heat.
+Bring it back to a boil and simmer over low heat for 3–5 minutes.

-8. Pour hot cream in a thin stream with constant stirring, season the soup with salt and pepper and immediately remove from the heat.
+1. Pour the hot cream in a thin stream, stirring constantly, then season the soup with salt and pepper and take it off the heat right away.

-9. Pour the soup on plates, adding fried shrimp to each and garnishing with basil.
+1. Ladle the soup into bowls, adding the sautéed shrimp to each and garnishing with basil.

 Caloric content of the products possible in the composition of the dish